edwardsintegratedomics/PipelineScripts/README.md

 ## Custom database:

 By default, step 2 uses the database that comes with the LOBSTAHS package.
 However, this database is customizable - compounds can be added or removed.
 There's a detailed process for this in the LOBSTAHS documentation, but Will wrote a wrapper for most of the functions and ported it out as a Shiny Application hosted on his personal Shiny website.
-Check it out [here](TBD HELP)
+Check it out [here](https://dubukay.shinyapps.io/DatabaseConstructor/).
+You can upload a previously created database as a .csv file and append compounds to it, or start from scratch and build a database from the ground up by specifying chemical formulas and iterations for them.
+Send Will an email if you're curious about how to use it.